2011 Sikkim earthquake: India

-Early rescue operations included four teams of National Disaster Response Force been rushed to Sikkim and five more teams were being sent from Kolkata.
-However, South and West Sikkim remained inaccessible delaying rescue operations owing to landslides caused by rainfall.
-A group of 14 tourists were rescued by the army from north Sikkim.
-The army had deployed 72 columns including infantry troops, combat engineers, four Dhruv and five Cheetah helicopters.
+Early rescue operations included four teams of the National Disaster Response Force being rushed to Sikkim, and five more teams were being sent from Kolkata.
+However, South and West Sikkim remained inaccessible, delaying rescue operations owing to landslides caused by rainfall.
+A group of 14 tourists was rescued by the army from north Sikkim.
+The army had deployed 72 columns, including infantry troops, combat engineers, four Dhruv and five Cheetah helicopters.
 Rain and landslides had hampered the rescue efforts of workers searching for survivors.
-Three-hundred people, mostly labourers, were given shelter in Chungthang Gurdwara.
-Food was prepared in gurdwara langar with more than 600 hot meals at all meal times.
+Three hundred people, mostly labourers, were given shelter in Chungthang Gurdwara.
+Food was prepared in the gurdwara langar, with more than 600 hot meals at all meal times.

-Indian former Prime Minister Dr. Manmohan Singh, on 19 September, announced ₹200000 as ex-gratia to a family member of those killed in the earthquake and ₹100000 for seriously injured. ₹50 thousand for those grievously injured and ₹25 thousand for those with minor injuries was announced by Sikkim former chief minister Pawan Chamling.
-Rescue and relief operations resumed in Sikkim since early in the morning on Tuesday with the weather showing signs of improvement.
-Road opening parties succeeded in restoring communication along NH31A and work was continuing to repair the North Sikkim Highway to Mangan and Chungthang.
+Indian former Prime Minister Dr. Manmohan Singh, on 19 September, announced ₹200000 as ex-gratia to a family member of those killed in the earthquake and ₹100000 for seriously injured. ₹50 thousand for those grievously injured and ₹25 thousand for those with minor injuries was announced by Sikkim's former chief minister Pawan Chamling.
+Rescue and relief operations resumed in Sikkim early in the morning on Tuesday with the weather showing signs of improvement.
+Road opening parties succeeded in restoring communication along NH31A, and work was continuing to repair the North Sikkim Highway to Mangan and Chungthang.
 Fifteen helicopters were pressed into service to evacuate casualties and deploy rescue and relief columns in the affected areas of north and west Sikkim.

 Lt Gen Bikram Singh, GOC-in-C, Eastern Command, also visited the earthquake-affected areas and met his senior staff officers to discuss the progress of Operation Trishakti Madad, the massive operation launched by the Army's 33 Corps to provide relief to those affected by Sunday's earthquake.